 Teasdale Corti, one of Canada's first female surgeons, believed people should have access to medical care regardless of their circumstances.
 In the early 1960s, she went to Lacor, Uganda to work in a small clinic that treated hundreds of patients a day.
 She and her husband eventually transformed it into a hospital complex and training centre that thrives to this day.
 During decades of civil conflict that wracked Uganda, armed factions stole drugs and kidnapped medical staff.
 Teasdale Corti later contracted HIV while performing surgery, but continued working for 10 years before succumbing in 1996.

 The exhibit includes various surgical instruments used by Teasdale Corti, on loan from the hospital in Uganda.
 Her daughter, Dr. Dominque Corti – born in Uganda and based in Italy – continues her mother's work.
-She is active with the Montreal-based Teasdale-Corti Foundation and its sister foundation in Italy, both established to ensure the continuity of healthcare, training and growth of the Lacor hospital.
+She is active with the Montreal-based Teasdale-Corti Foundation - will open in a new tab and its sister foundation in Italy, both established to ensure the continuity of healthcare, training and growth of the Lacor hospital.

 Nutt has worked in conflict zones around the world since 1995, primarily overseeing long-term programming geared towards empowerment of women and children as they recover from the horrors of war.
 This work puts her safety at risk: she has been physically threatened and caught in gun fights between warring militias.
 Armed conflict has also claimed the lives of her friends and colleagues.
-Nutt's experiences of war and its effects on children in particular, motivated her to found War Child Canada in 1999, an internationally recognized charity that works with war-affected communities to help children get access to education, opportunity and justice.
+Nutt's experiences of war and its effects on children in particular, motivated her to found War Child Canada - will open in a new tab in 1999, an internationally recognized charity that works with war-affected communities to help children get access to education, opportunity and justice.

 The backpack she took to her first conflict-zone assignment in Somalia in 1995 is displayed in the exhibit, along with her stethoscope and a bracelet that was always attached to it.
 She lives in Toronto.